-8. Supplemental and Escape Assessment.
-For property that has not been rehabilitated or developed, or is not in the process of being rehabilitated or developed, within five years of the lien date following the acquisition of the property by the CLT, this bill provides that supplemental and escape assessments are to be made within five years of the lien date following the date on which the property becomes subject to taxation (the lien date following the date of acquisition).
+- 7. Supplemental and Escape Assessment.
+Property owned by a CLT will become assessable if that property has not been rehabilitated or developed, or is not in the process of being rehabilitated or developed: - By January 1, 2025 for property currently owned by a CLT, or - Within five years of the lien date following the acquisition of property purchased by a CLT between January 1, 2020 and December 31, 2024.

+This bill provides that supplemental and escape assessments are to be made within five years of the lien date following the date on which the property becomes subject to taxation (the lien date following the date of acquisition).
 From the date of acquisition, a CLT would have five years to at least commence construction to rehabilitate or develop that property.
 If construction has not begun on the fifth anniversary of that acquisition date, then the property becomes assessable on that date.
 From the lien date following that anniversary date, the assessor would have five years to value and enroll the escape assessments for the years previously exempt.

-The methodology for counting the periods open under the statute of limitations for escape assessments are different than counting the limitations period open for supplemental assessments.
+The methodology for counting the periods open under the statute of limitations for escape assessments is different than that for counting the limitations period open for supplemental assessments.
 Supplemental assessment limitations periods are counted forward from July 1 of the calendar year15 in which the event occurred; the escape assessment limitations period is counted back from the date of enrollment.